 “I agree, Ensign.
 Let’s approach.”

-One of the smaller creatures was tossing disks to winged animals hopping around its feet.
-The little winged animals pecked at the broken disks with speed and force.
-Shvaart scooped up crumbs with his suit’s extensor paw and transferred them into an exchange pocket.
+One of the smaller furless creatures was tossing disks to winged animals hopping around its feet.
+While the feathered animals pecked at disks with speed and force, Shvaart scooped up crumbs with his suit’s extensor paw and transferred them into an exchange pocket.
 Prrrup did the same.

 “Ensign, you have my permission to taste the disk particles.
 They seem to have no ill effect on those consuming them.”